Dana94/2019-website/blog/2020-05-01-styling-in-react.md

 export default App;
 ```

-These unique class names keep the App and Button component's styles from affecting the other even though they have the same class name `Button`.
+These unique class names keep the `App` and `Button` component's styles from affecting the other even though they have the same class name `Button`.

+Rendered to the page:
 ```html
 <button class="App_Button__1oc6-">App Button</button>